Reward, Release, Respond — The Stoked Dispatch, March 2026

 Under the Hood

 March was also an infrastructure month.
-We overhauled our background job system for better reliability and visibility into what’s happening behind the scenes.
-We added database connection pooling so Stoked handles traffic spikes without breaking a sweat.
-And we rolled out a suite of production safety nets — automated health checks, rate limiting per community, database performance monitoring, and migration safeguards that catch dangerous changes before they ever hit production.
+We overhauled our background job system for better reliability.
+We added connection pooling so Stoked handles traffic spikes without breaking a sweat.
+We also rolled out automated health checks, per-community rate limiting, and safeguards that catch risky changes before they reach production.

-We also completed a full migration of our view layer to a faster, more modern rendering system.
+On top of that, we finished migrating our view layer to a faster rendering system.
 Pages load quicker.
 Features ship faster.
 Everyone wins.

 The theme?
 Boring infrastructure that prevents exciting incidents.
 Exactly how we like it.